Introduction

 Problem: Node key deleted/corrupted.
 Recovery:Scenario 4: Disk Failure

 Problem: Complete disk failure.
-Recovery Steps:Provision New Disk
+Recovery Steps:1

 - Install new disk